alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 Again, we are not proposing that these principles and core attributes be adopted in digital mental healthcare as the respective goals, claims, and evidence.
 However, they could provide a starting point for the refinement of domain-specific principles while argument patterns emerge and become crystallised.[^rawls]

-[^rawls]: This process is (loosely) derived from the idea of 'reflective equilibrium', made famous by the political philosopher John Rawls [@rawls1971].
+[^rawls]: This process is (loosely) derived from the idea of 'reflective equilibrium', made famous by the political philosopher John Rawls.
 In short, the phrase 'reflective equilibrium' refers to a state of coherence among moral beliefs and attitudes, which emerges over time as a result of public deliberation and consensus building activities that focus on the relevant moral beliefs and attitudes (e.g. notions of 'justice').

 Figure 1.7 offers a simple graphic to help visualise this process as it relates to trustworthy assurance.